tsamardzic/nlp_intro/README.md

 ### Options for how to use LLMs

-- Fine-tuning: pre-trained LLM + main model (e.g. classifier), all weights updated with the main model's loss
-- Continued training: pre-trained LLM + main LM, all weights updated with the main LM loss
-- Zero-shot: only pre-trained LLM performing the main task
-- Cross-lingual transfer: pre-trained multilingual LLM + fine-tuning or continued training or zero-shot on the target language, variant: pre-trained monolingual LMM in one language + fine-tuning or continued training or zero-shot on the target language
-- Prompting: ask a model
+- Fine-tuning: This term is typically used in cases where the learning objective (task) used for pre-training LLM is different from the objective (task) on which the main model is trained.
+For example, a typical task for pre-training LLMs is masked language modelling (MLM), while the main model is trained for text classification or sentiment analysis.
+All weights are updated with the main model's loss.
+- Continued training: This term is used in cases where a pre-trained LLM is used to improve text representation on a new domain or a new language.
+In this case, the the learning objective is the same for the pre-trained LLM and the main LM (e.g. we use MLM in both cases), but pre-training and main training are done on different data sets.
+All weights are updated with the main model's loss.
+- One- and few-shot learning, also known as meta-learning: pre-trained LLM performs the main task without updating parameters.
+A pre-trained LLM learns to classify new examples relying on a similarity function.
+This terminology is very new, not yet summarised in a textbook.
+An overview of terms and references can be found in [Timo Schick's PhD thesis](https://edoc.ub.uni-muenchen.de/29867/1/Schick_Timo.pdf)
+- Zero-shot classification: unsupervised setting without updating LMMs parameters.

 &nbsp;

-### LLMs model type
+### LLMs model types

+- model architecture types:
-- BERT: the encoder part of Transformers
+   - only the encoder part of Transformers  (e.g. BERT, RoBERTa)
-- RoBERTa: more data, varied samples
-- ELECTRA: trained with a discriminative objective (instead of MLM)
-- XLNet: trained to reconstruct permuted input (instead of MLM)
-- DistilBERT: smaller
+   - only the decoder part of Transformers (e.g. GPT)
-- t5: full encoder-decoder trained on many tasks
+   - full encoder-decoder Transformers (e.g. t5)
-- GPT
+- training objective:
+  - masked language modelling (e.g. BERT, RoBERTa)
+  - discriminating between alternative fillings of slots (e.g. ELECTRA)
+  - reconstructing the input after permutations (e.g. XLNet)
-- many others!
+- model size
+  - several models are trained using fewer parameters (e.g. DistilBERT)

 &nbsp;